zeroluck/docs/sources/reference/oxAuth/oxauth-config.md

 * `public`: provide the same subject value to all clients
 * `pairwise`: provide a different subject value to each client

+To enable these identifiers add the following lines to the configuration
+file:

 ```
 <subject-types-supported>
     <subject-type>public</subject-type>